Milestone-Proposal:Colossus

 Colossus was developed by a team led by Tommy Flowers from the British Post Office research laboratory at Dollis Hill in London.

-The first Colossus was delivered to Bletchley Park in January 1944, followed over the next 17 months by a further nine.
+The first Colossus was delivered in January 1944, followed over the next 17 months by a further nine.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.